One Flew Over the Cuckoo's Nest (play): Productions

 In 2004, Guy Masterson and Nica Burns mounted a production at the Edinburgh Fringe Festival with Christian Slater, Mackenzie Crook and Frances Barber and a cast of comedians including Owen O'Neill.
 Masterson famously resigned as director & co-producer just prior to opening citing "ill health" and the production was finally delivered by Terry Johnson and Tamara Harvey.
 The show was a huge box office hit and transferred to London's Gielgud Theatre where it ran for over 20 weeks.
 This production was itself revived in 2006 with Alex Kingston taking over the role of Nurse Ratched.
 It then toured the UK in 2007 with Shane Richie playing McMurphy and Sophie Ward as Nurse Ratched.

-A production of the play was staged by London's Tower Theatre Company from 23–27 October 2012 at Upstairs at the Gatehouse, Highgate, London.
+A production of the play was staged by London's Tower Theatre Company from 23 to 27 October 2012 at Upstairs at the Gatehouse, Highgate, London.
 In 2018, After Hours Theatre Company in Los Angeles created an immersive version of the work.
 The Oregon State Hospital was recreated in a 7,000 sq. ft. warehouse in Burbank.
 Each audience member was provided a costume and a patient wristband.
 During the immersive pre-show, audience members were tasked with finding clues as to why they have been admitted to the hospital that eventually led them to join the patient revolution.
-This production was nominated for 6 Ovation Awards, including a win for Best Lighting Design, Intimate Theatre.

-In 2022, an Australian Adaptation of Dale Wasserman's play, directed by Chris McRae was created by Luke Miller, Chris McRae and Samuel Yombich Pilot-Kickett, and performed by Darlington Theatre Players in Perth, Western Australia.
+This production was nominated for six Ovation Awards, including a win for Best Lighting Design, Intimate Theatre.
+In 2022, an Australian adaptation of Dale Wasserman's play, directed by Chris McRae was created by Luke Miller, McRae and Samuel Yombich Pilot-Kickett, and performed by Darlington Theatre Players in Perth, Western Australia.
 The adaptation recontextualised the play to 1960s Australia, with the reimagining of the "Chief" Bromden character as a local Aboriginal man, as well as some adjustment of language to fit the Australian idiom.
 The production included musical composition by Kieran Ridgway, with the inclusion of didgeridoo and didgeribone as part of the underscoring to reflect the new setting.